Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-source-control.md

 # Source control

-- This standard describes core software engineering standards at Arcadia Science, as it pertains to version control and data management.
+This standard describes core software engineering standards related to version control and data management at Arcadia Science.

 ## TLDR